 After successfully completing the initial summer MA program in Vermont, students may choose to continue with summer sessions in Middlebury or a combination of summers in Middlebury and semesters in Kazakhstan.

 The School of Russian at Middlebury

 Our summer session provides one of the most intensive study options available to graduate-level students of Russian.
 In four rewarding and challenging summers, you can earn your Master of Arts in Russian.

 During each intensive six-week summer session on our campus in Middlebury, you will earn three units of credit while working within a broad range of academic disciplines, including language, linguistics, politics, history, culture, literature, and film.

 Outside class, you will reinforce your cultural fluency through participation in numerous cocurricular activities, all conducted in Russian.

-Outside class, graduate students are encouraged to engage with native speakers in the community, through planned excursions as well as independent activities.
-Our in-country staff can help you arrange an internship, which will deepen your language skills and immersion in the local culture, in addition to providing valuable work experience.
+Outside class, graduate students are encouraged to engage with Kazakh students, through planned excursions as well as independent activities.
+Our in-country staff can help you arrange an internship which will deepen your language skills and immersion in the local culture, in addition to providing valuable work experience.

 Upon successful completion of a final summer on our Vermont campus, where you will finish your thesis, you will be awarded your degree.